The Triumph

 "In the end, my Immaculate Heart will triumph." - Fatima message (traditional citation)

-Marian prophecy does not distract from Christ.
-It directs souls to Christ through repentance, prayer, and fidelity.
-The triumph of the Immaculate Heart is a triumph of grace over sin, truth over error, and obedience over rebellion.
+Marian prophecy never distracts from Christ.
+It directs souls to Him through repentance, prayer, sacrifice, and fidelity.
+The triumph of the Immaculate Heart is therefore the triumph of grace over sin, truth over error, obedience over revolt, and the Church's fidelity over the serpent's long war.

-Genesis 3:15 establishes enmity between the woman and the serpent.
-John 19 shows Mary beneath the Cross in the hour of redemptive sacrifice.
-Apocalypse 12 presents the woman in conflict with the dragon.
+Genesis 3:15 establishes enmity between the woman and the serpent.[1]
+John 19 places Mary beneath the Cross in the hour of redemptive sacrifice.
+Apocalypse 12 shows the woman in combat with the dragon.

-St. Ambrose's principle, that what is said of Mary is said of the Church, gives a profound key: Mary's fidelity prefigures ecclesial fidelity.
-St. Louis de Montfort teaches that devotion to Mary forms apostles for hard times.
-Traditional Catholic piety keeps Our Lady of Sorrows near the heart of exile spirituality.
+St. Ambrose gives the great key: what is said of Mary is said of the Church.[2]
+St. Louis de Montfort teaches that devotion to Mary forms apostles for the hardest times.[3]
+Devotion to Our Lady of Sorrows keeps the Church close to the pattern of fidelity that does not flee beneath the Cross.

-In many crises, Marian devotion preserved doctrinal identity among ordinary believers when institutions were weak.
-Rosary confraternities, Marian feasts, and reparative devotions served as schools of fidelity, not mere sentiment.
+In many crises, Marian devotion preserved doctrinal identity among ordinary believers when public institutions were weak.
+Rosary confraternities, Marian feasts, and reparative practices served as schools of fidelity.
+They kept souls near Christ, near the Sacraments, and far from the seductions of novelty.

-Current confusion often separates doctrine from devotion.
+Current confusion often tries to split devotion from truth.
 That split must be rejected.

-- consecration to Our Lady in traditional Catholic form
+- consecration to Our Lady according to the received formulas

 - devotion to the Seven Sorrows